On the Mysteries of MAX NAE-SAT: Introduction

-Raghavendra's theorem \cite{R08,R09} formally states that if you can demonstrate a MAX CSP instance whose SDP value is at least $c$ but the best integral assignment to the $x_i$'s satisfies at most $s$ fraction, then distinguishing instances which have a $(c-\eps)$-fraction satisfying assignment and not having a $(s+\eps)$-fraction satisfying assignment in NP-hard by the Unique Games Conjecture.
-One can also prove that if this CSP instance is chosen to minimize $s$ (for a fixed value of $c$) then given any CSP with a $(c+\eps)$-fraction satisfying assignment one can find a $(s-\eps)$-fraction satisfying assignment.
+Raghavendra's theorem \cite{R08,R09} formally states that if there is a MAX CSP instance whose SDP value is at least $c$ but the best integral assignment to the $x_i$'s satisfies at most $s$ fraction of the constraints, then assuming the Unique Games Conjecture, distinguishing instances which have a $(c-\eps)$-fraction satisfying assignment from instances which do not have an $(s+\eps)$-fraction satisfying assignment is NP-hard.
+One can also prove that if this CSP instance is chosen to minimize $s$ (for a fixed value of $c$) then given any CSP with a $(c+\eps)$-fraction satisfying assignment one can find a $(s-\eps)$-fraction satisfying assignment in polynomial time.
 By a suitable minimax argument (see, e.g., Section 7 of~\cite{BCR15}), such an algorithm can be attained by applying multidimensional RPR$^2$ rounding, where the rounding function is sampled from a suitable distribution.

-In our proofs, we analyze the performance of various RPR$^2$ rounding rules, by looking at the \emph{low-degree moments}.
+In our proofs, we analyze the performance of various RPR$^2$ rounding functions, by looking at the \emph{low-degree moments} of the functions.
 For instance, the second moment when $d=1$ is

 In particular, for NAE-$\{k\}$-SAT, one can show it suffices to look at moments of $2\ell$ variables for $2\ell \le k$.